International Physicians

 2. Global military spending is higher than ever, diverting resources from climate action

-In 2023 world military expenditure rose to $2443 billion, $82.9 billion were spent on nuclear weapons alone.
-Tackling the climate catastrophe will require finance for mitigation, adaptation and loss & damage, one of the key issues for negotiation at COP29.
-The Green Climate Fund and other financial instruments for climate action are notoriously underfunded.
 The last IPCC report stated clearly that fiscal space may need to stem from other sources and that “moderate reductions in military spending (which may involve conflict resolution and cross-country agreements on arms limitations) could free up considerable resources for the SDG agenda”.
-A report by several NGOs including IPPNW Germany found that the $1.26 trillion of NATO’s military spending in 2023 would cover the most polluting nations’ unfulfilled promise of climate finance of $100 billion a year for 12 years, or African countries’ climate adaptation and mitigation for 4 years.
+A report by several NGOs including IPPNW Germany found that the $1.26 trillion of NATO’s military spending in 2023 would cover African countries’ climate adaptation and mitigation for 4 years.
+The 9.4% increase in global military spending from 2023 to 2024 alone could cover the lion’s share of the new annual climate finance goal of $300 billion.
 Instead militaries and the arms industry are using climate change as an argument to increase military budgets and capacities.
 Arms are being exported to countries that are climate-vulnerable and that are experiencing violent conflict, thereby exacerbating the double impact of violence and climate crisis.

 3. Nuclear power is a dead end in the search for clean energy